-Resistance responses can be among the fastest and easiest ways to provide immediate protection to existing communities, though recent reviews (Cea & Costabile, 2022; McClymont et al., 2020), point to several potential unintended consequences (e.g. maladaptation) specifically of the engineered components of this approach:
+Resistance responses can be among the fastest and easiest ways to provide immediate protection to existing communities, though recent reviews (Cea & Costabile, 2022; McClymont et al., 2020) point to a range of pros and cons specifically of the engineered components of this approach:

-Resistance strategies frequently prioritize flood control over the need to conserve, restore, and/or create natural systems, undervaluing the natural water regulating services that NNBS provide.
-Historical investments in engineered flood control measures nationwide often came at the expense of NNBS, increasing natural systems vulnerability (McClymont et al., 2020), and reducing their ability to provide ecosystem services.
-In urban contexts, a general lack of understanding about how to integrate natural systems into the built environment resulted in a significant loss in the ability of natural systems to buffer the impacts of floods.
-Resistance strategies can cost-effectively reduce flood frequency and associated impacts and can also be designed to protect vulnerable NNBS.
-However, these same responses can also result in negative ecological impacts.
-These negative impacts could include changes in sedimentary systems, water column stratification, animal migration and habitat connectivity (P. Orton et al., 2023).
-Tognin et al (2021) documented how operation of the Venice storm surge barrier can reduce episodic sediment supply to tidal wetlands, compromising their ability to provide ecosystem services.
-Barriers can provide a temporary solution to sea level rise but set up difficult long-term choices between natural system function and human welfare.
-Already, many existing surge barriers are being closed with increasing frequency due to sea level rise, reflecting the potential for their overuse (P. Orton et al., 2023).

-- Some Resistance strategies can cause maladaptation by transferring flood hazards from one location to another.
-For example, sea walls and levees like those under consideration by the US Army Corps of Engineers as part of the NY & NJ Harbor and Tributaries Focus Area Feasibility Study (NYNJHATS) can, under some conditions, increase water levels and induce flooding both upstream and downstream of them (Hummel et al., 2021). - Once built, Resistance designs can be difficult to retrofit and adapt.
-This obduracy (Chester et al., 2019) can result in their eventual failure and obsolescence as the climate and other conditions continue to change around them. - Resistance strategies can cause a false sense of security ("the levee effect") among residents in the protected community who believe that the risk of flooding has been eliminated.
-If this perception results in less flood preparedness, cancelled insurance policies, or if it leads to more development in these communities, it can increase risk in the long-term (National Research Council, 2013), even if it initially drops, and especially if future sea level rise turns out to be greater than the rates assumed by the levee designers (Han et al., 2020). - When such systems fail, the consequences can be worse than would arise without protection, since other flood preparation measures may not be in place (F. Zhang et al., 2020). - By controlling floods, Resistance strategies reduce the capacity of communities for episodic adaptation and learning, compounding vulnerability over time. - By reducing personal experiences of flooding, public understanding of floods and motivation for planning and implementation of FRM can become limited to public messaging and general information, increasing latent risks.
+- Resistance strategies can cost-effectively reduce flood frequency and associated impacts and can also be designed to protect vulnerable NNBS. - However, Resistance strategies have frequently prioritized flood control over the need to conserve, restore, and/or create NNBS.
+Historical investments in engineered flood control measures nationwide have often negatively impacted NNBS (McClymont et al., 2020), reducing their ability to provide ecosystem services including water regulating services that can reduce flood risk.
+In part, these negative impacts arose because of a lack of understanding about where and how to protect or expand natural systems in the built environment.
+Negative impacts on NNBS include changes in sedimentation patterns, water column and water quality stratification, animal migration and habitat connectivity (P. M. Orton et al., 2023).
+Tognin et al (2021) documented how operation of the Venice storm surge barrier can reduce episodic sediment supply to tidal wetlands inside the lagoon.
+As documented in section 3.4.2, unacceptable impacts on NNBS are a form of maladaptation. - Among Resistance strategies, gated storm surge barriers are being closed with increasing frequency due to sea level rise, reflecting the potential for their overuse (P. M. Orton et al., 2023), and setting up difficult long-term choices between natural system function and human welfare.
+Barriers can transfer flood hazards and other environmental risks from one location to another.
+For example, floodwalls and barriers can, under some conditions, increase water levels and induce flooding both upstream and downstream of them (Hummel et al., 2021).
+If a barrier closing traps water in a bay or impoundment that is also receiving a significant volume of CSO discharges, the action could result in water quality impairment.
+These opposing positive and negative impacts of the same barrier on different human and ecological communities could be difficult to predict, and contentious to juxtapose, rendering equitable operation of this kind of infrastructure challenging. - Once built, Resistance designs can be difficult to retrofit and adapt.
+This obduracy (Chester et al., 2019) can result in their eventual failure and obsolescence as the climate and other conditions continue to change around them.
+The possibility that these assets may need to be stranded in the long term must be compared carefully against their short-term protective value. - Resistance strategies can cause a false sense of security ("the levee effect") among residents in the protected community who may believe that the risk of flooding has been eliminated.
+If this perception results in less flood preparedness, cancelled insurance policies, or if it leads to more development in these communities, it can increase long term risk (National Research Council, 2013), even if risk is initially reduced, and especially if future sea level rise turns out to be greater than the rates assumed by the levee designers (Han et al., 2020). - When such systems fail, the consequences can be worse than would arise without protection, especially if other flood preparation measures have not been put in place (F. Zhang et al., 2020). - By controlling floods, Resistance strategies can reduce the capacity of communities for episodic adaptation and learning, compounding vulnerability over time.
+By reducing personal experiences of flooding, Resistance strategies can also reduce public understanding of floods, and the need for FRM, increasing latent risks.